- What Is Green Food Powder?

 That’s why I think it’s a waste of time going down the rabbit hole of trying to match individual ingredients to health benefits.

 I work out five or six times a week, and I have a stressful job and two kids who demand my constant attention.
+To meet those demands and to excel at what I do, I maintain an excellent sleep regimen, follow a Paleolithic ketogenic diet and intermittently fast periodically.

 Frequently Asked Questions

-No, not all of these products are vegan friendly because some contain vitamins that were derived from animal-based sources.
+No, not all of these products are vegan-friendly because some contain vitamins that were derived from animal-based sources.
 So unless the label says “vegan,” you can’t be certain that the product doesn’t contain any ingredients from animals.

-While I don’t argue that plants have a place in the human diet, evolution doesn’t back up the hypothesis that plants are the better source of nutrients for humans.
+While I don’t argue that some plants have a place in the human diet, evolution doesn’t back up the hypothesis that plants are the better source of nutrients for humans.
 In fact, there’s plenty of evidence suggesting that humans can absorb micronutrients from animal products at a much higher rate than they can from plants.

 The Standard American Diet is among the worst things you can do to your body, as is evidenced by the exploding rates of metabolic diseases in this country.